 This chapter will teach you about various basic features and capabilities of VisCon.

-To find detailed information on how to work with Markdown in VisCon it is highly recommended that you read the chapter “Overview over VisCon Markdown” But do not try to master it all at once.
+To get started on how to work with Markdown in VisCon it is highly recommended that you read the appendix “Appendix 1: An introduction to Markdown” But do not try to master it all at once.
 Instead, try to do some specific tasks with VisCon.
 For instance.
 Try to make a document with a few headings, paragraphs and even a bulleted list.
 Use the chapter as a reference guide and just keep practicing.
 All of a sudden you will understand the basics, and it will be easier for you to get your documents done.

 In the following paragraphs, we will explore the menus.
 In the next chapter “Working with documents” you will find detailed information about some of the concepts VisCon uses to import, export and preview documents.

 VisCon is visually very simple.
 At the top of the screen is a menu bar from which all functions can be accessed.
 The menus and their functions are explained in the following sections.

 Note: When you examine the menus in VisCon, you will see that there are hotkeys for the vast majority of functions.
 For example, you can press CONTROL + N (on Windows) or command-N (on Mac OS) to create a new document rather than clicking the File menu and then clicking “New” with the mouse.
 Using the keyboard as you type can be a good way to increase the pacing of your work.

 The VisCon menu: Mac OS only